Arthur-Milchior/anki-template-card-type/generators/README.md

 it ensures that it is done only if the value is required.
 And furthermore, that it is done only once (this is called memoization).

+### ToAsk
+The generator ```ToAsk(set)``` ensure that it is known that the content of the set consists of questions one may want to ask in templates.
+It's required for the method getQuestions, which returns this set, and for the method questQuestionToAsk(model), which, given a model, returns a question which has not yet been added in this model.

+### Failure
+The generator ```Failure(lastStep)``` returns an error if it is still present in a generator at a step after the lastStep. lastStep being in element from constants.py

+This allows to ensure that an error is raised in case which should not exists at some step, but have not been properly eliminated at previous step.

 ## HTML
 The generator ```HTML(tag, atom = False, attrs={}, child=None)``` is
 interpreted as ```<tag attr_1=value_1